 One of my favorites was Sugar Bowl Rock and Grotto Rock.

 Another favorite was Pulpit Rock, with the Baby Grand Piano on its side.

 And here is the Hawk’s Bill, with some early morning fishing going on below.

 Around mid-morning, we returned to our starting point and Paul took the boat out of the water to go to our third location, the Upper Dells of the Wisconsin River.
 The skies were still overcast as we launched the boat for the third time and headed toward the Jaws of the Dells.

 Soon we passed a rock that resembles the profile of Black Hawk, the famous leader of a group of Fox and Sauk Indians.

 The skies were beginning to brighten up as Paul took me to my most favorite location of the entire trip.
 It was a little cove off the main part of the river.
 As he steered the boat into the channel, there were some young boys up on the cliff, who jumped into the water as soon as we passed.

 As Paul turned the boat around to head back out of the cove, I was really struck by the beauty of the scene ahead of us.
 I asked Paul if he knew the name of this enchanted cove, but he didn’t.
-And I haven’t been able to figure it out.
+After doing a little research, I believe it is called Cold Water Canyon.
 If anyone knows the name of this beautiful part of the Upper Dells, please leave a comment.